Burying the Hatchet – Forgive 2 Forget*

 I delayed reading the final pages and left the book down for a few days because I guessed what might have passed in the coldest snow Iceland has ever seen.
 Agnes, gazing at her almost unbelievable fate with her mentor by her side.
 There's something you must know.
 The Truth or What?
 Stranger than Fiction.

-Like the rest of us, Agnes was pre-judged and the twist in the book will make you dream about her for days afterwards.
+Like most of us, Agnes was pre-judged and the twist in the book may make you dream about her for days afterwards.
 The scandalous way life doesn’t give two bloody hoots about your plans and its roller-coaster ride to nowhere in a hurry.
 What you see is often NOT what you get.
 You get a whole lot more that you never asked for!

 I choose to look forward and expend precious energy on creative purpose in diverse areas of life.
 I pick my battles carefully these days.